 This category is highly known for market share battles between various service providers.
 What is also evident in this category is irrational bidding.
 Service companies may, especially bigger integrated companies, provide lower or breakeven pricing, in order to protect its market share or a particular client.

 The breakdown of an average cost distribution of directional drilling is shown below.
-As seen, equipment part is the highest cost element.
+As seen, the equipment part is the highest cost element.
 Due to a number of reasons, the cost structure of directional drilling services is highly complex.

 Below is an overview of the cost basis and drivers.